Last updated: May 4, 2026

 If you rent, do not waste time hunting for a large separate Arizona renter rebate check.
 For most older adults, the statewide renter-related tax program to check is the Property Tax Refund Credit on Form 140PTC.

 The 2025 Form 140PTC booklet shows a refundable credit of up to $502, but it is tightly targeted.
-To qualify, you generally must have been a full-year Arizona resident, age 65 or older by December 31, 2025, or receiving Supplemental Security Income (SSI), and have paid property tax or rent on your main home.
-The same booklet shows the credit phases out to zero once household income reaches $3,751 for someone living alone or $5,501 for someone living with others.
+To qualify, you generally must have been a full-year Arizona resident, age 65 or older by the end of 2025, or receiving Supplemental Security Income (SSI), and have paid property tax or rent on your main home.

 Free tax help in Arizona